7 Best Photo Editors for Computer

 Tips on using photo editing software

 • Work non-destructively.
-Use layers or create a copy of the original file so you can always revert back.
+Set layers or create a copy of the original file so you can always revert back.

 • Crop thoughtfully.
 Employ cropping to improve composition, like following the rule of thirds.